Road Warrior Animal: Death and legacy

 Laurinaitis died of a heart attack on September 22, 2020, ten days after his 60th birthday, at the Margaritaville Resort (formerly known as the Tan-Tar-A Resort) in Osage Beach, Missouri.
 WWE released a statement regarding his death.
 Former Road Warriors manager Paul Ellering along with numerous others also paid tribute.
 It was later confirmed that Laurinaitis died from a sudden heart attack shortly after his and his wife's wedding anniversary celebrations.
 He had collapsed on the bed when he and his wife went back to their room.

+In 2003 the Road Warriors were ranked number 1 of the 100 best tag teams of the "PWI Years".
+In 2010 Bleacher Report dubbed The Road Warriors the greatest tag team of all time.
+Stating "There is only one team that I can think of that truly changed the face of pro wrestling, and that team is the Road Warriors."